solid/solid/proposals/auth-webid-oidc.md

 ### If You're Familiar with OAuth 2 or OpenID Connect

-WebID-OIDC makes the following enhancements to the base OpenID Connect protocol (which is itself based on OAuth 2):
+WebID-OIDC makes the following enhancements to the base OpenID Connect protocol (which itself improves and builds on OAuth 2):

 * Discusses, formalizes and specifies the [Provider Selection](#21-provider-selection) step.